mihai2000q/ConsiliumTempus-be/docs/api/Api.Workspace.md

 #### Create Workspace Request

-Sends body data for the new workspace needs to be created.
+Sends body data that the new workspace needs to be created.

 ```json
 {